BIMCO's position on "Biofouling management" has been approved by the BIMCO Board of Directors.

 High levels of fouling on a ship's hull significantly increases its drag resulting in poorer hydrodynamic performance and increased fuel consumption.
 Shipowners, therefore, have a strong economic incentive to combat biofouling and they have been doing so since the beginning of modern shipping.
 Biofouling is prevented by using anti-fouling paints, which eliminate or prevent species from gaining a foothold on the hull.

 Sometimes coatings cannot maintain a fouling-free surface, so in-water cleaning between dry-dockings of a ship is required.
-Shipowners, however, lack underwater hull cleaning facilities worldwide.
+There is a lack of underwater hull cleaning facilities worldwide.
 Some countries have adopted local regulations on hull husbandry prohibition, thus making in-water hull cleaning very difficult or impossible.
 In some cases, local regulations call for examination of niche areas like sea lockers without taking into consideration the safety of divers or even the possibility of accessing such areas.

 - Shipowners have a natural incentive to avoid fouling on ships’ hulls, so a voluntary ship specific management approach using IMO’s guidelines on ships’ biofouling is sufficient.